-Architecturally, HBase has had a strong consistency guarantee from the start.
-All reads and writes are routed through a single Region Server, which guarantees that all writes happen in order, and all reads access the most recently committed data.
+HBase, architecturally, has had a strong consistency guarantee from the start.
+All reads and writes are routed through a single region server, which guarantees that all writes happen in order, and all reads access the most recently committed data.

-However, because of this "single homing" of reads to a single location, if the server becomes unavailable, the regions of the table that are hosted in the Region Server become unavailable for some time until they are recovered.
+However, because of this "single homing" of reads to a single location, if the server becomes unavailable, the regions of the table that are hosted in the region server become unavailable for some time until they are recovered.
 There are three phases in the region recovery process: detection, assignment, and recovery.
-Of these, the detection phase is usually the longest, currently 20 to 30 seconds, depending on the Zookeeper session timeout setting when the Region Server fails but the Zookeeper session is running.
-After that, data is recovered from the Write Ahead Log and assigns the region to a different server.
-Until the recovery is complete, during this time clients cannot read data from that region.
+Of these, the detection phase is usually the longest, currently on the order of 20 to 30 seconds depending on the Zookeeper session timeout setting (if the region server died but the Zookeeper session is alive).
+After that we recover data from the Write Ahead Log and assign the region to a different server.
+During this time - until the recovery is complete - clients will not be able to read data from that region.

-For some use cases, the data may be read-only or stale data is acceptable.
-However, for use cases where latency is not acceptable, HBase can be used.
-To achieve high availability for reads, HBase provides a feature called region replication.
-When region replication is used each region of a table can be replicated and opened in different Region Servers.
+For some use cases the data may be read-only, or reading some amount of stale data is acceptable.
+With timeline-consistent highly available reads, HBase can be used for these kind of latency-sensitive use cases where the application can expect to have a time bound on the read completion.

+For achieving high availability for reads, HBase provides a feature called "region replication".
+In this model, for each region of a table, there can be multiple replicas that are opened in different region servers.
 By default, the region replication is set to 1, so only a single region replica is deployed and there will not be any changes from the original model.
-If region replication is set to 2 or more, then the master assigns replicas of the regions of the table.
-The Load Balancer ensures that the region replicas are not co-hosted in the same Region Servers and in the same rack if possible.
+If region replication is set to 2 or more, than the master will assign replicas of the regions of the table.
+The Load Balancer ensures that the region replicas are not co-hosted in the same region servers and also in the same rack (if possible).

 All of the replicas for a single region have a unique replica ID, starting with 0.
 The region replica with replica ID = 0 is called the "primary region."
-The others are called "secondary region replicas," or "secondaries."
-Only the primary region can accept writes from the client, and the primary always contains the latest changes.
-Since all writes must go through the primary region, writes are not highly available because they might be blocked for some time if the region becomes unavailable.
+The others are called "secondary region replicas," or "secondaries".
+Only the primary region can accept writes from the client, and the primary will always contain the latest changes.
+Since all writes must go through the primary region, the writes are not highly available (meaning they might be blocked for some time if the region becomes unavailable).

-For example, in the following image Region Server 1 is responsible for responding to queries and scans for keys 10 through 40.
+In the following image, for example, Region Server 1 is responsible for responding to queries and scans for keys 10 through 40.
 If Region Server 1 crashes, the region holding keys 10-40 is unavailable for a short time until the region recovers.